iterami/Docs.htm/common/guides/json.md

   // Optional.
 Array of cuboids to create via webgl_cuboid().
   "cuboids": [
     {
       // Optional.
+Prefix added to each created entity ID.
+      "prefix": "example-cuboid",

+      // Optional.
 If this cuboid will have collision.
       "collision": false,